allenhuffman/sesTelnetServer/README.md

 * Server MAC address and IP address.
 Standard Arduino ethernet library stuff.

 ```
+// Define the ID string sent to the user upon initial connection.
 #define TELNETID  "Sub-Etha Software's Arduino Telnet server."

+// Define the AYT (Are You There) response string.
 #define TELNETAYT "Yes.
 Why do you ask?"
 ```